Dictionary / Arabic - Turkish Terminology

 Ahl Al-Kitâb is a believer in the revealed books, as distinguished from pagans.
 The people of the book.
 The people who believe in the books sent by Allah (‘Azza wa jalla).
 Muslims, Jews and Christians.
 (The people who still believe in real and true Christianity and Judaism.)

-"O, man!
-If you believe in the Qur'an, believe also in the previous books, for the Qur'an confirms their veracity and testifies to them."
-This is indicated by مُصَدِّقًا لِمَا بَيْنَ يَدَيْهِ2
+"O man!
+If you believe in the Qur'an, you should also believe in the previous books, as the Qur'an affirms their veracity and testifies to them."
+The evidence of this deduction is the âyah مُصَدِّقًا لِمَا بَيْنَ يَدَيْهِ3

 “O Ahl al-Kitâb!
-If you believe in the former Prophets and previous books, you should also believe in the Qur'an and Muhammad ‘Alayhissalâm, for they gave the good tidings of Muhammad ‘Alayhissalâm coming.
-Moreover, confirmation of the former Prophets and previous books and their revelation and evidences of their nubuwwah are to be found more perfectly in the Qur'an with their haqiqah and rûh and more clearly in Muhammad ‘Alayhissalâm.
-Thus, according to this excellent reasoning, the Qur'an is the Kalâm of Allâh and Muhammad ‘Alayhissalâtu Wassalâm is His Rasûl.”
+If you believe in the former prophets and previous books, you should also believe in the Qur'an and Muhammad ‘Alayhissalâm because the former prophets and their books gave the good tidings of his (asm) coming.
+Moreover, the affirmation of the former prophets and their books and the evidences of their nubuwwah are to be found more perfectly in the Qur'an with their haqiqah and rûh and more clearly in Muhammad ‘Alayhissalâm.
+Thus, according to this excellent reasoning, the Qur'an is the Kalâm of Allâh, and Muhammad ‘Alayhissalâtu Wassalâm is His Rasûl.”

-Fourthly: In this is an indication for urging Ahl al-Kitâb to îmân, making it familiar and easy to them.
-It is as though it says: “O Ahl al-Kitâb!
-There should not be any difficulty in entering this way, for you are not casting away your shell, but only completing your beliefs and building on the fundamentals you already possess.”
-Because the Qur'an equalizes and perfects the fundamentals and aqâid; it combines in itself the virtues of all the previous books and the essentials of all the previous Sharî’ahs.
-It only establishes new ordinances in secondary matters, which are subject to change due to differences in time and place.
-Because just as with the change of seasons, food and dress and many other things are changed, and the manners of education and tarbiyyah change according to the stages of a person's life, in the same way, hikmah and benefit necessitate that religious laws concerning secondary matters change according to the stages of mankind's life.
-For very many of these are beneficial at one time yet harmful at another, and very many medicines were efficacious in mankind's infancy yet ceased being beneficial in its youth.
-This is the reason the Qur'an abrogated some of its secondary pronouncements.
-That is, it decreed that their time had finished and that the turn had come for other decrees.
+Fourthly: In it, there is an indication of urging ahl al-Kitâb to îmân, making it familiar to them and facilitating their embracing îmân.
+It is as though it says, “O Ahl al-Kitâb!
+There should not be any difficulty in entering this path because you are not casting away your shell entirely but only completing your beliefs and building on the beliefs established in you.”
+Because the Qur'an equalises and perfects the fundamentals and aqâid, it combines within itself the virtues of all the previous books and the principles of previous Sharî’ahs.
+It only establishes new decrees in secondary matters, which are subject to change due to differences in time and place.
+Because just as the ways of medical treatments and dresses change in four seasons, and the manners of training and tarbiyyah change according to the stages of life of a person, in the same way, hikmah and benefit necessitate that the laws concerning secondary matters change according to the stages of life of mankind.
+Because many of these secondary matters were once beneficial and were effective medicines in the infancy of mankind, and they eventually ceased to be beneficial.
+They are not medicines during its youth.
+Because of this mystery, the Qur'an repealed some previous secondary matters.
+That is to say, it decreed that their time had finished and that the turn had come for other decrees.

-1 (And that which was revealed before you)
+1 (And that which was revealed before you.)

 Yukarı Çık